-- doc specifies the description of a program element, in Markdown format text. - by specifies the authors of a program element. - license specifies the URL of the license under which a module or package is distributed. - see specifies a related member or type. - throws specifies a thrown exception type. - tagged specifies classifying named tags.
+- doc specifies the description of a program element, in Markdown format text. - by specifies the authors of a program element. - license specifies the URL of the license under which a module or package is distributed. - see specifies a related member or type. - throws specifies a thrown exception type. - since specifies the version of its module in which a program element was introduced. - aliased specifies aliases that tools use to offer suggestions. - tagged specifies classifying named tags.